This is a self-guided tour of Harlem

-A triangle of great soul food, you have three fabulous restaurants where one can delight in a good bite or two, all within less than half a block from each other.
+A triangle of great soul food, you have three fabulous restaurants where one can delight in a good bite or two, all within less than half a block of each other.

 - Sylvia’s House of Soul Food 328 Malcolm X Blvd between 126th and 127th Streets

-Decades old and world famous, Harlem would not be the same without this restaurant.
-To learn the history of this iconic Harlem restauant, click here.
+Decades-old and world-famous, Harlem would not be the same without this restaurant.
+To learn the history of this iconic Harlem restaurant, click here.